wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

    - NOT include date tags
    - Focus ONLY on immediate, agreed-upon actions
    - NEVER include speculative or possible future tasks
+   - When generating a new journal entry for a new date, review the most recent previous entry.
+Copy all uncompleted items from that entry's "Today's Next Steps" section into the new entry's "Previous Next Steps" section, adding a date tag (e.g., "(from MM-DD)") using the previous entry's date.
+Do not include items that were completed.

 2. "Previous Next Steps" section must:
    - Include ALL uncompleted items from previous entries